msssm/project_template/README.md

 (Define dependent and independent variables you want to study.
 Say how you want to measure them.)
 (Why is your model a good abtraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)
 -->
 The model we want to study is an agent based model largely based on the one proposed by [2,1].
 It consists of three different kinds of agents: Miners, Random traders and Chartists.
 There are buy and sell orders organized in a central order book and new agents entering the market over time.
-Miners belong to mining pools (i.e. they are modelled to mine at a continous rate).
+Miners belong to mining pools (i.e. they are modelled to mine at a continuous rate).
 Some of the relevant variables are volatility, market activity and the number of transactions in a given timeframe.
 Our aim is to extend this model by incorporating additional parameters (such as a wallet loss probability) and adding additional competing cryptocurrencies similar to [3].